 “Rabbi Yehoshua ben Levi said: Whoever makes derogatory remarks about Torah scholars after their death will be cast into Gehinnom.
 Even at a time when ‘there is peace upon Israel,’ ‘God will make them go the way of evildoers.'”
 (Berachot 19a)

 Belittling others is wrong, and belittling Torah scholars is even worse.
 But does it warrant such a harsh verdict?

-The Torah’s command, “Judge your neighbor fairly” (Lev.
-19:15), is not only for those who work officially as judges.
-We are all judges; we are constantly passing judgment on other people.
-It is an important ethical principle that we should look for the best in others and give them the benefit of the doubt (Avot 1:6).
+The Torah’s command to “judge your neighbor fairly” (Lev.
+19:15) is not only for those who officially serve as judges.
+We are all judges.
+We constantly pass judgment on those around us.
+It is an important ethical trait that we should look for the best in others and give them the benefit of the doubt (Avot 1:6).

-Interestingly, Rabbi Yehoshua ben Levi explained the verse as referring to one who denigrates scholars posthumously.
-This reading of the verse apparently stems from the similarity between the words ha-matim (‘those who turn’) and mitatan ('their death bier').
+Interestingly, Rabbi Yehoshua ben Levi explained the verse as speaking of those who denigrate scholars posthumously.
+This reading of the verse stems from the similarity between the words מַּטִּים (“those who turn”) and מיטתם (“their death bier”).

 The emphasis on honoring scholars even after their passing indicates that we should respect not only the scholars, but also that which continues after their death: their teachings and moral legacy.